Blog Header Bg New

 Number 1 safety issue in construction

 According to OSHA, nearly 6.5 million people work at approximately 252,000 construction sites across the United States on any given day.
-The construction industry accounts for a disproportionate share of workplace fatalities — driven primarily by OSHA’s “Fatal Four”: falls, struck-by incidents, electrocution, and caught-in/between hazards.
-Together, these four categories are responsible for more than half of all construction worker deaths each year.
-With this level of inherent risk, understanding what drives safety failures — beyond the physical hazards themselves — is critical for every EHS Manager, Safety Director, and site supervisor.
+The construction industry accounts for a disproportionate share of workplace fatalities.
+In particular, OSHA’s “Fatal Four” drive most deaths: falls, struck-by incidents, electrocution, and caught-in/between hazards.
+Together, these four categories cause more than half of all construction worker deaths each year.
+With this level of inherent risk, understanding what drives safety failures beyond the physical hazards themselves becomes critical.
+Consequently, every EHS Manager, Safety Director, and site supervisor needs this knowledge.

 Construction Safety & Distracted Employees

-Steve Mellard, National Safety Director at Anning Johnson, identifies distracted workers as a primary safety concern on construction sites.
-Even experienced, fully trained workers can contribute to entirely avoidable incidents when their attention drifts from the immediate task.
-Mobile phone use, cognitive overload from schedule pressure, fatigue, and the fast pace of modern construction are all contributing factors.
-The consequences of distraction in construction are far more severe than in most other industries: a momentary lapse of attention near an unguarded edge, a moving load, or live electrical equipment can be fatal.
-OSHA’s General Duty Clause (Section 5(a)(1)) requires employers to address recognized hazards, and distraction — as a known behavioral risk factor — falls squarely within that obligation.
-Toolbox talks, site-specific Job Hazard Analyses (JHAs), and behavioral observation programs are all practical tools for keeping distraction top of mind across the workforce.
+Steve Mellard, National Safety Director at Anning Johnson, identifies distracted workers as a primary safety issue in construction.
+Even experienced, fully trained workers can contribute to entirely avoidable incidents when their attention drifts.
+For example, mobile phone use, cognitive overload from schedule pressure, fatigue, and the fast pace of modern construction all play a role.
+Furthermore, the consequences of distraction in construction prove far more severe than in most other industries.
+A momentary lapse of attention near an unguarded edge, a moving load, or live electrical equipment can be fatal.

 Construction Safety & Trade Stacking